danielcbit/apcctrl/doc/manual/manual.rst

 To write your own routine for the ``powerout`` action, you create shell script named ``powerout`` and put it in the lib directory (normally /etc/apcctrl).
-When the ``powerout`` action is invoked by apcupsd, apccontrol will first give control to your script.
+When the ``powerout`` action is invoked by apcctrl, apccontrol will first give control to your script.
 If you want apccontrol to continue with the default action, simply exit your script with an exit status of zero.
 If you do not want apccontrol to continue with the default action, your script should